pivettes/plugin.spivreddit2stream/README.md

-# Welcome to your addon!
+# Welcome to your addon

 1. You might want to move this folder into the kodi addon folder for convinience when debugging.
 It might also be needed to be `enabled` inside of the kodi addon browser.
 2. Now start coding!
 Just open up the `.py` file in this folder and create what you would like Kodi to do!
 If you're creating a plugin, please check out [this kodi routing framework](https://github.com/tamland/kodi-plugin-routing) and copy a version of that module to your kodi addon folder.